 OKAY GET ME GOING ON THIS!
-"This tiresome paternalistic attitude by some to control the role of Native women in their own cultures and, who after years of indoctrination into Christianity have trouble with the idea that Matriarchal societies had equal gender representation in all things, simply has to stop. it is a hard road for women, but we are making progress.
-Nonetheless, it is always best to check with the Head Drummer/Singer first.
-The Haudenousaune don't seem to have a problem, bless their collective hearts, but then they are not of the big drum tradition.
+"This tiresome paternalistic attitude by some to control the role of Native women in their own cultures and, who after years of indoctrination into Christianity have trouble with the idea that Matriarchal societies had equal gender representation in all things, simply has to stop. it is a hard road for us, but we are making progress.
+It is neither historically or culturally correct to ban a woman from practicing her culture wherever and whenever she so chooses.

 Any monetary gift to the drum is given to the Lead Drummer, Sandy or myself.
-It is our job to divide the gift among the rest of the drum.
+It is our job to divide the gift among the rest of the drum members.

 Never sing too loud or over-beat.
 Mistakes such as these are forgiven with a monetary contribution to the Head Singer.

 Every one and everything passes around the drum in one direction, depending on the tribe the drum belongs to.
 Do not pass things over the drum.
 Always sing your best.
 Enjoy yourself, and know that without the drum, there is no Powwow.

 EXPLANATION OF SOME OF THE DANCES

 "Dance Hard, Sing Good!"